Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: Noise estimates

 \subsection{Suspension thermal noise}

-The baseline Cosmic Explorer design assumes scaled-up versions of the quadruple pendulum suspensions used in LIGO~\cite{AstonBarton2012} and planned for Voyager~\cite{2020arXiv200111173A}, along with a few modifications, to decrease the seismic and suspension thermal noises.
-Suspension thermal noise is related to the mechanical response of the suspensions through the fluctuation dissipation theorem~\cite{CallenWelton1951,CallenGreene1952,GonzalezSaulson1994,Gonzalez2000} as $S(f)\propto T\im \chi / f$, where $\chi$ is the mechanical susceptibility.
+The baseline Cosmic Explorer design assumes scaled-up versions of the quadruple pendulum suspensions used in LIGO~\cite{2012CQGra..29w5004A} and planned for Voyager~\cite{2020arXiv200111173A}, along with a few modifications, to decrease the seismic and suspension thermal noises.
+The left panel of \cref{fig:suspensions} shows a diagram of the LIGO suspensions.
+Suspension thermal noise is related to the mechanical response of the suspensions through the fluctuation dissipation theorem~\cite{1951PhRv...83...34C,1952PhRv...86..702C,1994ASAJ...96..207G,2000CQGra..17.4409G} as $S(f)\propto T\im \chi / f$, where $\chi$ is the mechanical susceptibility.

 In order to minimize thermal noise, the final suspension stage---consisting of the penultimate mass (PUM), the test mass, and the fibers or ribbons between them---is monolithic; for the \SI{1}{\um} technology, the material is room-temperature fused silica, and for \SI{2}{\um} technology, the material is cryogenic silicon.
 The top two masses, called the top mass and the antepenultimate mass (APM), are room-temperature maraging steel for both wavelengths.
 In order to lower the vertical suspension resonances, the top three stages are suspended by steel wires from steel blade springs attached to the stage above.